aptima-ai/aptima_framework/docs/ten_framework/api/interface.md

   {% endcode %}

-The TEN framework will look for the definition of `foo` in the `interface_out` section of the source extension's manifest.
+The APTIMA framework will look for the definition of `foo` in the `interface_out` section of the source extension's manifest.
 It then checks each message defined in this interface against the destination extension’s manifest, both in its message definitions and in any interfaces it declares in `interface_in`.
-If any message cannot be matched according to the TEN framework’s schema-checking rules, the graph configuration will be considered invalid.
+If any message cannot be matched according to the APTIMA framework’s schema-checking rules, the graph configuration will be considered invalid.